kevgo/text-runner/textrun-npm/README.md

-# Text-Runner Actions for NPM
+# Text-Runner Actions for npm

-This package provides [Text-Runner](https://github.com/kevgo/text-runner) actions for verifying the documentation of NPM packages.
+This package provides [Text-Runner](https://github.com/kevgo/text-runner) actions for verifying the documentation of npm packages.

 ### Installation